The Bridging the Gap Program – Goals and Objectives

 According to the Mayo Clinic, the consequences of inadequate dental care are many, including the potential loss of self-esteem that can result from broken teeth, tooth loss, or other visible problems– even in a child’s baby teeth.
 It can also lead to chewing problems and pain that interferes with the ability to concentrate in school, and cause serious infections.

 The situation is even worse among the Arab population.
 Israel's Arab population (53.5 percent) lives below the poverty line.
 In Jerusalem, over 71 percent of Arab families and 83 percent of Arab children are classified as poor.
 Furthermore, the gap between their overall income and poverty levels is reaching record levels.

-The number of poor children who can benefit from Bridging the Gap is directly related to the amount of available funds secured.
-HCS is kindly requesting gifting in the amount of $12,000 towards HCS’s Bridging the Gap program to provide vital dental treatment to 30 Arab children, at an average cost of $400 per child.
+The number of families who can benefit from Bridging the Gap is directly related to the amount of available funds secured.
+HCS is seeking assistance in the amount of $25,000 towards HCS’s Bridging the Gap program to provide vital dental treatment to 25 Arab families, at an average cost of $1,000 per family.

-Your support would enable HCS to provide an initial examination, X-rays, treatments, and dental hygienist services.
-Your generosity will enable needy Arab children who could not otherwise receive dental treatment - to smile, communicate and increase their individual self-esteem.
+Support would enable HCS to provide an initial examination, X-rays, treatments, and dental hygienist services, and will enable needy Arab children who could not otherwise receive dental treatment - to smile, communicate and increase their individual self-esteem.
 Furthermore, Bridging the Gap promotes equality, tolerance and co-existence creating positive experiences between Arabs and Jews.